This is made just like the original: cut from a vintage US Army

 "It is very LOUD.
 Putting this on my belt I can only turn up volume to 75% before I get feed back.
 Even behind my [trooper] chest plate 30% volume is more than loud enough.
 You have to add the static burst on your own.
 The Hisonic comes with a nice head band mic that has a formable wire frame that you can mold to wrap around the back of your head and the mic has a seperate formable wire to place the foam covered mic at your best spot.
 The amp/speaker unit holds 6 AA batteries and will allow you to recharge with an ac adapter.
 I thought this would make the unit some what bulky and hard to place.
 I found that the unit fits nicely behind the upper chest plate and I can use the enclosed strap to mount it to my chest from around the back and under the arms or around the stomach area.
 The strap is black with black plastic slips so it's easy to hide."

-The speaker can be worn behind the chest plate (Stormtrooper) or placed in the thigh or waist utility pouch (Boba Fett).
-See diagram 1.
-I've since attached the amp to the belt strap included with the amp with a little velcro and some stitching.
-See diagram 2.
+The speaker can be worn behind the chest plate since it comes with a neck strap (Stormtrooper) or placed in the thigh or waist utility pouch (Boba Fett).

 Machined Aluminum Parts